ACTL4001-T1-2022/github-showcase-page-dk/README.md

 •	Inflation: Determined to be NULL

-•	Team Composition (4 forwards, 8 midfielders, 8 defenders, and 2 goalkeepers)
+•	Team Composition: 4 forwards, 8 midfielders, 8 defenders, and 2 goalkeepers

 # 6. Risk and Risk Mitigation Considerations